frankzkzhu/TASoft/index.md

 ## Welcome to TASoft LLC Blog Page

 ### TASoft LLC will use this space for news, announcements, and all related events.
+On July 2, 2022
+- Moving to multithreading, computing power boosted beyond 10x!
+The production line is speeding up!

 On July 1, 2022
 - Nowdays Laptop's power is in parallelism.
 Forturnately, timeseries forecasting is parallel in nature!
 After week's work, forecasting software is now fully exploiting muti-threading power!